zylai/blackjack/README.md

 # Bash Blackjack

-A simple blackjack game written in Bash.
+Fairly standard and watered down version of Blackjack with a few special rules to keep it simple.
+Written in Bash and can be played in a terminal window.
 Tested with Ubuntu 18.
-Download, create `temp` directory, and execute game.sh.
+Download, create `temp` directory (only on first run, this folder is needed to store the values of the shuffled deck and the dealer and player's pool of cards), and execute game.sh.

 ```
 mkdir temp
 chmod +x game.sh
 ./game.sh
 ```

-Fairly standard and watered down version of Blackjack with a few special rules to keep it simple.

 ### Rules